Dynavy/dynavy/README.md

 </div>
 <br>

-🎓 Currently studying Multiplatform Application Development in [STUCOM.](https://www.stucom.com/)
+🎓 Graduated in Multiplatform Application Development from [STUCOM.](https://www.stucom.com/)

 🖋️  Working on my own projects to acquire new knowledge.